yashsakhuja/Identifying-best-hotel-locations/README.md

 b) Using ML to pick hotel location and optimisng travel iternaries

+How to read file:

+Extracted places from PlanetWare site on PortsmouthIternary stored in PortsmoutPlaces.csv and the combined with Expedia data in Portsmouth Destination list and Mapping file.
+Portsmouth Cleaned data used in Alteryx to do data pre processing (could have been done in python).
+Final Data in PortsmouthPlacesFinal and Portsmouth Map.jpg generated through alteryx.

 P.S.
 I'm going to Portsmouth soon so the hotel is the one I picked (hope I had this resouce while doing my hotel research ;) )